Turn conflict into collaboration with the Power of 2 worksheet in Cascade.

-Inspired by the book The Power of 2 this worksheet explores how two people can work effectively together.
-Examples of situations include:
+Quickly discover the perspectives for two people from their CliftonStrengths® themes.
+The Power of 2 worksheet explores how two people can work effectively together across a whole range of situations.

-- Two colleagues who work well together to better understand why they are effective, and explore ways to make the partnership even more successful.
+- Two colleagues who work well together.
+Help them understand why they are effective, and explore ways to make the partnership even more successful.

-- A member of staff and their manager to understand each other’s perspective based on their themes.
+- A member of staff and their manager to enhance communication and build a strong working relationship.

-- Two people setting out on a project or business venture to spot potential clash points and explore the opportunities of collaboration.
+- Two people setting out on a project or business venture to spot potential clash points and explore the opportunities for better collaboration.

 - Two people in a marriage or domestic partnership.

 Select the names of two people in the yellow boxes at the top of the screen.
-The names in the drop down lists are from the Team page.
+The names in the drop-down lists are those people visible in the Team Grid.

 Explore how the themes of the person on the left, can enhance the themes for the person on the top.
 (Write these in blue)

 Consider how the themes of the person on the left, can rub against or aggravate the themes for the person on the top.
 (Write these in red)